Recognising and celebrating Country

 Protecting waterway health

 Wianamatta’s ecosystems are fragile and unique.
-To protect them, we have followed the Dharug People’s approach of Letting Country be Country, shaping the layout and structure of the of the schemes around existing waterways.
-Where additional treatment is required, we‘ve prioritised natural treatment systems over concrete pipes and channels.
+To protect them, we have followed the Dharug People’s approach of Letting Country be Country, shaping the layout and structure of the Integrated Scheme around existing waterways.
+Where stormwater treatment is required, we‘ve prioritised natural treatment systems over concrete pits and channels.

-To make sure that the schemes are meeting environmental outcomes, we’ve designed the system using locally specific waterway health targets for pollutant reduction and flow.
-For more information on these targets, see the Resources section of this document.
+To make sure that the Scheme is meeting environmental outcomes, we’ve designed the system using locally specific waterway health targets for pollutant reduction and flow.
+For more information on these targets, see the Resources box in the bottom right of this page.

 A photomontage that shows what a naturalised trunk drainage channel might look like.
 It has trees, a waterway and looks like part of the natural landscape.